rubenlupi/elemental-maths/main-index.md

 🔹 **Common Misconceptions:**
 - Applying the wrong test (e.g., digit sum for `4`).
 - Forgetting divisibility by `6` requires both `2` and `3`.
+- Assuming divisibility rules guarantee primality rather than only testing factors.

 🔹 **Connections:**
 - Leads into primes, GCD, and LCM (Blocks 7–9).